Reporting Services Configuration Manager (Native Mode)

 Applies to: Reporting Services Native mode.

 Starting with the SQL Server 2012 release, the Reporting Services Configuration Manager is not designed to manage SharePoint mode report servers.
 SharePoint mode is managed and configured by using SharePoint Central Administration and PowerShell scripts.
-For information, see Install Reporting Services SharePoint Mode as a Single Server Farm in SQL Server Books Online.
+For information, see Install Reporting Services SharePoint Mode for SharePoint 2010 in SQL Server Books Online.

 In this topic: